Frequently Asked Questions

 - Closed class permits are obtained through the department in which the course is offered.
 Try contacting the professor who is listed to instruct the course (on Banner) and make sure to allow plenty of time for a response

-A. The Office of Graduate Studies is here to assist you, the graduate student, and provides information, resources and professional development
+A. The Graduate School is here to assist you, the graduate student, and provides information, resources and professional development

 If you have further questions, feel free to email us as firstname.lastname@example.org.